gtortone/Minty/README.md

 - new navigation keys for UI ROM
 - new color schema for UI ROM
 - support for long filenames (up to 255 chars)
+- move from 64 to 512 max number of files for directory
 - SD support

 ## Getting started